Alabama offers some great freshwater and saltwater fishing, with the state famous for big largemouth bass in particular.

 - Residents fishing from the bank in their county of residence with a hook and line (live bait only)

 - Children up to and including age 15

 How Much Does a Fishing License Cost in Alabama?

-Freshwater licenses in Alabama and most states are divided into resident and non-resident or foreign licenses. (‘Foreign’ just mean’s out of state – ie that the purchases lives in another state).
-We’ve summarized the main categories of freshwater fishing license in Alabama here below and listed the prices listed by the Alabama Department of Conservation and Natural Resources.
+Freshwater licenses in Alabama and most states are divided into resident and non-resident or foreign licenses. (‘Foreign’ just means out of state – i.e. that the purchaser lives in another state).
+We’ve summarized the main categories of freshwater fishing licenses in Alabama here below and listed the prices listed by the Alabama Department of Conservation and Natural Resources.

 These are the current prices for a resident fishing license in Alabama.

 Non-resident licenses are typically more expensive than resident licenses, and some of the discounts and exemptions that apply to veterans, the disabled, and seniors don’t usually apply to non-resident license holders.

 |Cost (non resident)||$54.80 (Louisiana residents $62.20 and Mississippi residents $66.49)||$30.70 (Florida residents $32.20 and Georgia residents $33.20)||$30.70 (Florida residents $32.20 and Georgia residents $33.20)|